agent5905/Borderlands-Weapon-DPS-Calculator-JavaScript/README.md

 [changelog]

+v0.04<br />
+- added elemental damage and element chance to the math formula.
+- updated the html file to include an option to add elemental data.
+- cleaned up javascript code (removed redudant code).
+- added a newer error alert code.
-v0.03<br />
+- added new functions to calculator. v0.03<br />
 - introduced an html file with form elements that can be manipulated
 - adjusted code in the javascript. added css code to html file.